Synchronization in Anonymous Networks Under Arbitrary Dynamics

 (If $v$ is also activated at stage $t$ and attempts concurrently to set the corresponding \texttt{block} flags, one on its own memory and the other at the $u.\ell(v)$ port memory of $u$, we assume that the concurrent writes of $u$ and $v$ will succeed in writing the common value of 1 in the respective \texttt{block} variables.)

 The \texttt{block} flags for all ports of a node $u$ are set to 0 at the start of a new phase and if a \texttt{block} flag is set to 1 during a phase $i$, it never goes back to 0 during the same phase.
 Thus we show that the only way a node $v$ can be placed in the set $u.F^i$ (and, similarly $u$ in $v.F^i$) is if $u$ and $v$ are mutual valid persistent neighbors at some stage during phase $i$.
-If there exists an edge $(w,z)\in E_r$ with $i=w.\texttt{phase}_r<z.\texttt{phase}_r$ then the respective \texttt{block} flags for the ports connecting $w$ and $z$ in $E_r$ cannot be set to 1 in stage $r$, since (i) $z$ will be part of $w.I_r$ and hence $z\not\in w.P^i$, implying that edge $(w,z)$ will not be considered in Line~\ref{algline:phaseEqualLoop} at stage $r$ by node $w$; and (ii) $z$ also cannot consider $w$ in the loop at Line~\ref{algline:phaseEqualLoop} of the \synchronizer-Synchronizer algorithm during stage $r$ since the phase numbers of $w$ and $z$ are not equal.
+If there exists an edge $(w,z)\in E_r$ with $i=w.\texttt{phase}_r<z.\texttt{phase}_r$ then the respective \texttt{block} flags for the ports connecting $w$ and $z$ in $E_r$ cannot be set to 1 in stage $r$, since (i) $z$ will not be part of $w.P^i$ and hence will not be considered by $w$ in phase $i$, and (ii) $z$ also cannot consider $w$ in the loop at Line~\ref{algline:phaseEqualLoop} of the \synchronizer-Synchronizer algorithm during stage $r$ since the phase numbers of $w$ and $z$ are not equal.